Skip to content

 How does NWPB practice sustainability?

-NWPB integrates sustainability into every stage of production:
+NWPB integrates sustainability at every stage of production:

-Rooted in Portland for decades and now headquartered in Camas with a Seattle satellite, we proudly serve the entire Pacific Northwest, reducing transportation distances and supporting local supply chains.
+• PNW-based since 1953.
+Headquartered in Camas with a Seattle satellite, we serve the entire Pacific Northwest — reducing transportation distances and supporting local supply chains.

-We source materials from responsibly managed forests, including SFI‑certified options, with access to FSC and PEFC certifications for brands that require globally recognized sustainability standards.
+• Ethical sourcing.
+We source materials from responsibly managed forests, including SFI-certified options, with access to FSC and PEFC certifications.